cnlohr/wiflier/espfirmware/readme.txt

 TODO:

-*Is it possible to monitor all the sensors?
-*Try one-shotting the sensors.
+*Try one-shotting the sensors (currently they're in free-run) *Add WebGL?
-*Add WebGL
-*Add WebSockets
+*Add WebSockets?
+*Explain how commands work.
 *Try turning off pullups on the AVR
-*Timeout the AVR.
-*Separate the control.c back out.
+*Separate the control.c into different parts.
-*Enable softap-mode-scanning

 Project moved to github. https://github.com/cnlohr/wiflier